tpamplin/meet-app/README.md

     when a user tries to change the search settings then show an error because there is no internet.

-Add an app shortcut to the users home screen
+Add an app shortcut to the users home screen:

+    Story:

+    As a User
+    I should be able to add a shortcut to the app on the home screen of my device.
+    So that I can access the app quickly and conveniently.

+    Scenario:

     given the app is closed
     when a user clicks the shortcut for the app then the app will open

-Display charts visualizing event details.
+Display charts visualizing event details:

+    Story:

+    As a user
+    I should be able to see charts that visualize event details So that I can understand more information faster and more effectively.

+    Scenario:

     Given the app is running
     when the page loads